 Digital marketing doesn’t work that way, it’s way more fragmented.
-You’de be a fool if you expect direct response from an awareness campaign without considering your customer journey holistically and the fundamental behaviour of an online buyer.
-Investing on one channel doesn’t mean you’ll see all your return coming from that channel.
+You’d be a fool if you expect a direct response from an awareness campaign without considering your customer journey holistically and the fundamental behavior of an online buyer.
+Investing in one channel doesn’t mean you’ll see all your return coming from that channel.

 Looking for a product online doesn’t mean immediately buying it for the reasons mentioned here above.
 The same goes for every single step in the customer journey.

-We started by digging into past data to analyse the impact of awareness campaigns.
-The majority of the investment was made on upper funnel channels, while they were only delivering 6% of the sales (measured in Google Analytics).
+We started by digging into past data to analyze the impact of awareness campaigns.
+The majority of the investment was made on upper-funnel channels, while they were only delivering 6% of the sales (measured in Google Analytics).

-While we could easily understand why a small brand like Twistiti, with limited media budget, could hit the stop button looking at these kind of figures, it doesn’t paint the full picture.
-Indeed, evaluating those campaigns on a Last Non-Direct Click attribution model (used in Google Analytics) limits our vision on the global performance.
-With the cookie lifetime being reduced (GDPR, ITP, ETP or simply users deleting their cookies), how can we expect to be able to measure the impact of campaigns on such end-of-funnel conversions, especially when talking about long customer journeys ?
+While we could easily understand why a small brand like Twistiti, with limited media budget, could hit the stop button looking at these kinds of figures, it doesn’t paint the full picture.
+Indeed, evaluating those campaigns on a Last Non-Direct Click attribution model (used in Google Analytics) limits our vision on global performance.
+With the cookie lifetime being reduced (GDPR, ITP, ETP, or simply users deleting their cookies), how can we expect to be able to measure the impact of campaigns on such end-of-funnel conversions, especially when talking about long customer journeys?
 To learn more about this topic, we recommend you to read Fabian’s article on measuring digital campaign performance.

-Having a correct value for each step will be key in the optimisation of your campaigns, as you know how far you can authorize the algorithms to go.
-This information allows to drive media budgets between channels and play with them to reach your cost per conversion goals.
-You can even go further and apply a value-based bidding using a tROAS where possible to take into account every step of your conversion funnel and tell the bidding how important are the steps to your business for him to maximize the revenue.
+Having a correct value for each step will be key in the optimization of your campaigns, as you know how far you can authorize the algorithms to go.
+This information allows you to drive media budgets between channels and play with them to reach your cost-per-conversion goals.
+You can even go further and apply value-based bidding using a tROAS where possible to take into account every step of your conversion funnel and tell the bidding how important are the steps to your business for him to maximize the revenue.

-Measurement has had very hard times in the recent year.
+Measurement has had very hard times in recent years.
 Being able to measure channel by channel with a last-click attribution model is over.
 We need to break the silos and need to look at the full picture.

-A holistic approach is thus required to assess all your marketing efforts and to avoid undervalueing your digital campaigns.
-Each channel has its own role in your customer journey and will impact all the others, paid and non-paid traffic sources.
-Monitoring a global cost per sale will help to guarantee that you keep investing on the channels driving revenue or will give you the information you’ll have to tweak your budgets to stay close to your objective.
+A holistic approach is thus required to assess all your marketing efforts and to avoid undervaluing your digital campaigns.
+Each channel has its own role in your customer journey and will impact all the other, paid and non-paid traffic sources.
+Monitoring a global cost per sale will help to guarantee that you keep investing in the channels driving revenue or will give you the information you’ll have to tweak your budgets to stay close to your objective.